HuyaneMatsu/facsimile/server/README.md

 ## Linux

-To start up the server you will need python3 & clone the project from github.
-You can just download it as zip & unpack.
+To start up the server you will need python3.8 probably & clone the project from github.
+You can just download it as zip & unpack, which is a pretty simple way of doing it.

 When acquired, move with terminal to the `server` directory and run